 Bad breath: The abundance of some substances, mainly sulfur compounds, has been associated with bad breath.
 Medical research has shown that those who suffer from this medical condition have high levels of these substances, thus the association between tonsil stones and bad breath is established.

 Sore throat: Throat infection is usually associated with pain in the throat.
-For people who suffer from this medical condition it is hard to tell if the pain is coming from the infection itself or from the tonsil stones.
+For people who suffer from this medical condition, it is hard to tell if the pain is coming from the infection itself or from the tonsil stones.
 Although this is not clear to many practitioners this association is valid.
+Note that a sore throat may be accompanied with a fever of 101ºC or higher.

 White formation: Sometimes the stones are visible in the back of the throat.
-However, this is not always the case; in many instances we can find the stones hiding in the folds of the tonsils and they can only be detected by further investigations such as CT scans or MRI.
+However, this is not always the case; in many instances, we can find the stones hiding in the folds of the tonsils or tonsil crypts, and they can only be detected by further investigations such as CT scans or MRI.

 Difficulty in swallowing: This happens when the stones are enlarged, it also depends on the location of these stones.